Build a beautiful display cabinet to store and show off all your treasures.

 Then when you do not need it, you can quickly fold the table flat and wheel it out of the way!

 Now back to the beautiful cabinet 😉

 A display cabinet or curio cabinet is the perfect place to highlight and store the beautiful things you collect over the years.

-The main part of a display cabinet is the glass front doors to show off everything inside.
-Glass doors might seem intimidating, but they are actually quite easy to build!
+The main part of a display cabinet are the glass front doors to show off everything inside.
+DIY glass cabinet doors might seem intimidating, but they are actually quite easy to build!

 To make my display cabinet modern, I used a simple cabinet shape.
 But then I elevated the cabinet with beautiful 12″ hairpin legs.